FeatureBaseDB/tools/dx/README.md

 ```
   -h, --help                    help for dx ingest
   -p, --prefix       string     Prefix to use for index (default "dx-")
-      --specsfiles   strings    Path to imagine specs file
+      --specfiles   strings    Path to imagine spec file
 ```

-The `ingest` command requires one or more [`imagine` specs file](https://github.com/pilosa/tools/tree/master/imagine) that describes its workload in order to generate data.
+The `ingest` command requires one or more [`imagine` spec file](https://github.com/pilosa/tools/tree/master/imagine) that describes its workload in order to generate data.

 Sample ingest:

 ```
-> dx ingest --specsfiles specs.toml --hosts localhost:10101 --hosts localhost:10102
+> dx ingest --specfiles spec.toml --hosts localhost:10101 --hosts localhost:10102
 ```

 will result in the two files (named `0` and `1`) written to a folder in `--datadir`.
 The folder is named "ingest-{timestamp}" (ex. ingest-2019-07-15T12/59/24-05/00).
-The files contain a single JSON describing the results of the ingest.
+The files contain a single JSON object describing the results of the ingest.

 ```
 {"type":"ingest","time":"635.162153ms","threadcount":1}